What Bleacher Report Can Do for You

 Participants work closely with instructors and editors to generate engaging analysis of timely news topics.
 In the process, they develop the skills and savvy they'll need to succeed in the evolving field of digital media.
 For a more in-depth look at the curriculum, be sure to explore the program's syllabus.

 Where, when, and how often are participants expected to contribute?

 Sessions begin on a rolling basis and run for 12 weeks.
-All students telecommute from home and spend roughly 15 hours per week completing a series of article-based assignments.
+All participants telecommute from home and spend roughly 15 hours per week completing a series of article-based assignments.

 II.
 The Application Process

 How can I join the Advanced Program in Sports Media?

 All eligible candidates are invited to submit applications via the program's online form.
 Applications are reviewed on a rolling basis, so there's never a bad time to throw your hat in the ring.

 What can I do to maximize my chances of acceptance before I apply?

 All else being equal, program administrators give weighted preference to candidates with the most extensive publishing experience.
-If you don't have many published articles to your credit, you can build your portfolio by joining the B/R Writer Program before you apply.
+If you don't have many published articles to your credit, please explore other options before you apply.